 The AC games became more polished and fully featured with each interaction, but with each round of polishing, a little of the grit that gave the original game its unique texture was lost.

 For me, WW was the sweet spot.
-It’s a touch less weird and quirky than the GC/N64 original, but largely maintains that game’s spirit while folding it into a portable package.
+It’s a touch less weird and quirky than the GC/N64 original, but largely maintains that game’s spirit while folding it into a neat, portable package.
 There’s not nearly as much as do as in the modern games, which means you’re forced to just… chill.
 It feels much less task based, and much more at ease with its own vibe.

-If I’d go fishing, it wasn’t because I was particularly desperate for money or fish, but because fishing provided an excuse to listen to the music, to walk the beach, to watch the clouds float past and the sky turn from blue to orange.
+If I’d go fishing, it wasn’t because I was particularly desperate for money or fish, but because fishing provided an excuse to listen to the music, to walk along the beach, to watch the clouds float past and the sky turn from blue to orange.

 The modern games give you much more scope to change the world, but the appeal of the older ones was just in watching the world change.